Quarter Cup Anyway

 What Is a Quarter Cup Anyway

 A quarter cup is exactly what it sounds like — one fourth of a standard US cup.
-In practice, in the US customary system, a cup equals 8 fluid ounces.
-Do the math: 8 divided by 4 equals 2.
+In the US customary system, a cup equals 8 fluid ounces.
+Consider this: do the math: 8 divided by 4 equals 2.
 So ¼ cup = 2 fluid ounces.

 But here's where it gets messy.